pauler285/pauler285.github.io/_posts/2022-06-16-aws-sap-gameday.md

     * Use event hash: **c193-1b69073794-d3**
     * Choose **“Email One-Time Password (OTP)”** and use your company email id which you used to register for the event (APN).
     * In the Teams Dashboard click on **“Set Team Name”** and provide your name.
+    * Read the **README** carefully.
+This holds valuable information
     * Click **“AWS Console”** to open AWS Console
+    * Check your **current score** on the scoreboard

+## First steps

+* Once the **CHAOS** has started (the instructor will let you know) get an overview about your AWS GameDay environment
+* Find out what led to the unavailability of the SAP system
+* Use all available information (Readme, this page, the AWS console) to solve the issue and reestablish the connection to the SAP system via SAPlogon
+* You may find useful landscape information in you scoring details

 ## Feedback
 Please complete the online SAP GameDay survey before you exit the event, your opinion matters.
 Responses are anonymous and are critical to help improve future event experiences.